KS4Nguyen/zmqpp_pty/README.md

 They can either be included directly into any 0mq using project or used as a library.
 A really basic Makefile is provided for this purpose and will generate both shared and static libraries. [...]" (ref.
 A)

-3) Linking

-"If you ever happen to want to link against installed libraries in a give directory, LIBDIR, you must either use libtool, and specify the full pathname of the library, or use the '-LLIBDIR' flag during linking and do at least one of the following:

-	- add LIBDIR to the 'LD_LIBRARY_PATH' environment variable during execution
-	- add LIBDIR to the 'LD_RUN_PATH' environment variable during linking
-	- use the '-Wl,-rpath -Wl,LIBDIR' linker flag
-	- have your system administrator add LIBDIR to '/etc/ld.so.conf'

-See any operating system documentation about shared libraries for more information, such as the ld(1) and ld.so(8) manual pages."

 # Licensing